COS301-SE-2024/WhatsOn-UP/docs/Read.md

 ### Notifications
 1. Once you have logged in your app navigate to the notification icon.
 2. Once you are on the page there would be three tabs depending what type of user you are :

-    2.1 if you are a General or Host user you will see the the following tabs:unseen,seen,Invitations 2.2 if you are an Admin user you will see the following tabs: unseen,seen,Applications
+    2.1 if you are a General or Host user you will see the the following tabs:unseen,seen,Invitations.

+    2.2 if you are an Admin user you will see the following tabs: unseen,seen,Applications

 3. in the Unseen tab that will contain all notifications you have not yet view
 4. in the seen tab that will contain all notifications you have viewed
 5. if you have the Invitations tab that is where are your invitations would be whether they are seen or unseen.
 6. if you have the Applications tab that is where are your applications would be whether they are seen or unseen.
 7. There are other notification types that you can get but you will see them under seen or unseen .
-###Types of Notifications and what they are:
+### Types of Notifications and what they are:

 * Broadcasts:
     + Messages sent by the admin to all users of the app.
     + These messages may also be sent when a host updates or deletes an event, or when the host wishes to communicate additional information to current attendees.